DeviCatOutlet/devicatoutlet.github.io/candicat.md

 CandiCat is a space cat, an alien from outer space.
 One day she discovers Earth and that we have candy.
 But the only way for her to get sweets is by turning into a human (as no one takes a talking cat seriously.)
 And that's why a lot of the time she doesn't wear shoes.
 After all, she's a talking cat.
 She doesn't care about shoes, she just wants to eat (and we love her for that. ♡)

 Additional Lore: CandiCat is originally from Mirror Moon, where the civilians are known as "reflections."
-It's believed that CandiCat's human form was her using her "reflect" ability based on the first person she met on Earth.
+It's believed that CandiCats human form was her using her "reflect" ability based on the first person she met on Earth.

 ---